TIGRLab/tigrlab.github.io/members/index.md

 	<a href="/images/ppl.stock.jpeg"><img src="/images/ppl.stock.jpg"></a>
 </figure>

-Dawn Smith (BSc, Psychology, York University; BSc, Computer Science, York University) is a Research Analyst, responsible for improving existing and creating new software to manage MRI data and perform quality control.
+Dawn Smith (BSc Psychology, York University; BSc Computer Science, York University) is a Research Methods Specialist, responsible for improving existing and creating new software to manage MRI data and perform quality control.
 Smith also works to keep the lab’s technical systems running smoothly in the face of heavy demand and constant change.
-Smith’s primary interest is in developing and deploying new tools to automate common preprocessing tasks, and make the computational aspects imaging analysis easier for the lab’s scientists.
-To this end, she has recently worked closely with Dr. Erin Dickie to develop Ciftify, a Python-based tool that allows for the seamless application of others’ tools to our datasets.
+Smith’s primary interest is in developing and deploying new tools to automate common preprocessing and quality control tasks, and make the computational aspects of imaging analysis easier for the lab’s scientists.
+Recently, her focus has been on updating the quality control dashboard and its underlying code, and she presented on this facilitated review process at INCF.

 Grace Jacobs, B.Sc